ocaml/platform-blog/opam-2-2-0-alpha.md

 It is now possible to leverage the full expressivity of package dependency formulas from the command line during switch creation and package operations.

-It is possible to create a switch using a formula, for example: with `ocaml-variant` or `ocaml-system`, excluding `ocaml-base-compiler`:
+It is possible to create a switch using a formula.
+For example, with `ocaml-variant` or `ocaml-system`, excluding `ocaml-base-compiler`:

 ```
 opam switch create ocaml --formula '"ocaml-variants" {>= "4.14.1"} | "ocaml-system"'
 ```

 This syntax is brought to install commands.
 For example, while installing a package, let's say `genet`, you can specify that you want to install either `conf-mariadb & mariadb` or `conf-postgresql`:

 ```
 opam install genet --formula '["mysql" ("conf-mariadb" & "mariadb" | "conf-postgresql")]'